Trump’s bid to exclude undocumented immigrants from reapportionment arrives at Supreme Court

 Trump’s approach could shift congressional seats from states with large immigrant populations, such as California, and spare some rural and Republican areas, such as Alabama, expected to lose a member of Congress.

 Trump’s immigration policy initiatives have tested the Supreme Court before.
 In 2018, the court ruled 5 to 4 that the president had authority to bar some immigrants from mostly Muslim countries.
-Last year, by the same count, it said his administration had not followed proper procedures in trying to add a citizenship question to the Census form.
+Last year, by the same count, it said his administration had not followed proper procedures in trying to add a citizenship question to the census form.

 Trump’s opponents say his reapportionment intentions, announced in a July memorandum, are an extension of that.
-Legally, they say, his plan is directly contradicted by the Constitution’s requirement to base apportionment of the House of Representatives on “the whole number of persons in each state” as determined by the once-a-decade Census.
+Legally, they say, his plan is directly contradicted by the Constitution’s requirement to base apportionment of the House of Representatives on “the whole number of persons in each state” as determined by the once-a-decade census.

 The constitutional mandates mean undocumented immigrants are included in that “whole number,” argues New York, one of the states challenging Trump’s intentions.